 Multi-Track Accountability Solutions

-“Those responsible for atrocities, corruption and human rights violations are only too pleased to see accountability efforts pursued along separate, seemingly disparate tracks.
+“Those responsible for atrocities, corruption and human rights violations are only too pleased to see accountability efforts pursued along separate tracks.
 But approach these targets from the perspective of multi-track accountability and we can effect real change”

-At present, many attempts at accountability for atrocities, corruption and human rights violations are pursued on singular tracks, by separate actors concentrating on one particular area.
-This approach often limits the overall impact of accountability efforts.
+Many attempts at accountability for atrocities, corruption and human rights violations are pursued separately on a single track concentrating on one particular area.
+This approach often limits overall impact.

 > International human rights mechanisms